jessehattabaugh/bondo/README.md

 - [x] Provide hooks into the CustomElement lifecycle events
 - [x] Maybe do something with the existing children instead of throwing them away
-- [] Test if nesting works
+- [ ] Test if nesting works
-- [] Create a TodoMVC app
+- [ ] Create a TodoMVC app
-- [] Think of a way to prerender on the server
+- [ ] Think of a way to prerender on the server
-- [] Try to pass in complex values
+- [ ] Try to pass in complex values
-- [] See about using JSX
+- [ ] See about using JSX
-- [] Get a better name, vdom-elements, Ponents, Ponies, maybe see if substack will give me "Pony"
+- [ ] Get a better name, vdom-elements, Ponents, Ponies, maybe see if substack will give me "Pony"
+- [ ] Proper JSDoc comments
+- [ ] Run tests and eslint before publishing

 ## Credits